Choosing the languages that your customer support would be available in is like choosing which second language would be the most useful to learn.

-Some may make you sound intelligent or romantic, while others can widen your conversation circle.
-Either way, the language you use should be able to foster great connections between you and your audience.
+Some may make you seem intelligent or romantic, while others can widen your conversation circle.
+Either way, the languages you offer should foster great connections between you and your audience.

 For international brands with a very diverse consumer base, making the choice can be even more overwhelming, especially with the wide availability of multilingual call center service providers in top outsourcing destinations.

 To help you narrow down your choices, see these lists:

-Official languages of the United Nations
+Official Languages of the United Nations

-• Availability of resources
+Availability of Resources

 Do you have the right resources that could help you and your team enhance your second business language?
 Are there institutions, software, or traditional learning materials at your disposal?